sabeydeedaya/docs/src/pages/apps/ios.md

             [[Branch getInstance] delayInitToCheckForSearchAds];
             ```

-    - **Test only** Create Apple Search Ads events with fake campaign paramaters (remove before release)
+    - **Faking ASA calls** Create Apple Search Ads events with fake campaign parameters.
+However, this feature only shows data in Liveview for Branch "live" apps (not "test" apps).
+Remember to remove this before production release.

         - *Swift*